Eye beam

-The concept originated in the writings of Plato, but were rejected by Aristotle.
-Aristotle understood sight correctly, as depending on externally intromitted light The exaggerated eyes of busts of fourth-century Roman emperors like Constantine the Great reflect this character.
+In Platonic physics and the emission theory of sight, an eye beam generated in the eye was thought to be responsible for the sense of sight.
+The concept originated in the writings of Plato, but was rejected by Aristotle.
+Aristotle understood sight correctly, as depending on externally intromitted light.
+The exaggerated eyes of busts of fourth-century Roman emperors like Constantine the Great reflect this character.

 The emission theory seemed to be corroborated by geometry and was reinforced by Robert Grosseteste.

 Modern era

 The King James Daemonologie uses eye beams in a suggested scientific explanation for the phenomenon of invisibility supposedly made possible through witchcraft.[W]hy may he [The Devil] not far easilier thicken & obscure so the air, that is next about them by contracting it strait together, that the beames of any other mans eyes, cannot pearce thorow the same, to see them?

 The concept found expression in poetry into the 17th century, most famously in John Donne's poem "The Extasie":